 https://github.com/hltfbk/Excitement-Open-Platform/wiki/Development-test-suites-and-reports

-In the following figures we present a summary of these experiments, in terms of accuracy and f-score on the positive (ENTAILMENT) class.
-We include for comparison purposes the results on the general purpose (RTE3) data.
+In the following figures we present a summary of these experiments, in terms of accuracy (Acc) and f-score on the positive (ENTAILMENT) class (F+).
 Not all EDAs could be used for all languages.